-Math for LA Scholarships provide financial support to undergraduates serious about pursuing a career in mathematics education.
+Math for Teaching Scholarships provide financial support to undergraduates serious about pursuing a career in mathematics education.

-Undergraduate students in Math for LA who are serious about pursuing a career as a teacher must meet the following criteria:
+The Curtis Center Math for Teaching scholarship is intended for undergraduate students who are serious about pursuing a career in mathematics education.
+Applicants must meet the following criteria:

 - The applicant must be at least one of the following:

-a.
-Rising senior in the Math for Teaching Major or Math for Teaching Minor.

 b.
-Rising senior accepted into the Joint Pathway
+Rising senior in the Math for Teaching Major or Math for Teaching Minor

 c.
+Rising senior accepted into the UCLA Teacher Education Program and Curtis Center’s Joint Mathematics Education Pathway

-Rising junior accepted into the Integrated Pathway - The applicant’s overall GPA must be 3.0+
+d.
+Rising junior accepted into the UCLA Teacher Education Program and Curtis Center’s Integrated Pathway - The applicant’s overall GPA must be 2.5+

-Up to $4500.
-To be distributed in $1500 increments each quarter for one year contingent upon:
+$3,000 to be distributed in $1,000 increments each quarter for one academic year contingent upon:

 - Successful completion of coursework